 Provide clear instructions to your students:

-Provide clear instructions on the date and time in which you expect your students to attend your WebEx session.
+Provide clear instructions on the date and time in which you expect your students to attend your Zoom session.
 This can be done in class, via email or through the eLearn platform.
-You could also point students to the WebEx quick guide that CTE has developed (see appended or click here to download).
-A copy of the student quick guide has also been sent to them via email at the start of the term.
+You could also point students to the Zoom quick guide that CTE has developed (see above).

 Arrive early; check audio and slides: